TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 * [📖 Getting started](https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/RawObjectDataProcessor/RawObjectDataProcessor.md#getting-started)

-##### Additional pre-validation modifiers
+##### Pre-made pre-validation modifiers

 Intended to be used when some property is expected to be the string but also expected to be a valid number if to parse it.

 <dl>

   <dt>convertPotentialStringToFloatIfPossible</dt>
-  <dd>Tries to convert the string to float; returns the number in success case otherwise the initial value.</dd>
+  <dd>Tries to convert the string to decimal fraction; returns the number in success case otherwise returns the initial value.</dd>

   <dt>convertPotentialStringToIntegerIfPossible</dt>
-  <dd>Tries to convert the string to integer; returns the number in success case otherwise the initial value.</dd>
+  <dd>Tries to convert the string to integer; returns the number in success case otherwise returns the initial value.</dd>

   <dt>convertPotentialStringToNumberIfPossible</dt>
   <dd>
-    Tries to convert the string to integer or float (depending on decimal part separator presence); returns the number in success case otherwise the initial value.
+    Tries to convert the string to integer or decimal fraction (depending on decimal part separator presence); returns the number in success case otherwise returns the initial value.
   </dd>

 </dl>